grafana/k6-docs/docs/sources/v0.47.x/testing-guides/test-types/stress-testing.md

 ---
 title: 'Stress testing'
 head_title: 'What is Stress Testing?
 How to create a Stress Test in k6'
-excerpt: 'Stress tests assess the limits of your system and stability under extreme conditions.'
+description: 'Stress tests assess the limits of your system and stability under extreme conditions.'
 weight: 03
 ---